tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

   - Try not to use macros that expand to unbalanced C++ constructs, or at least document that behaviour well.
   - Prefer not using ``##`` to generate function/class/variable names.

-Exporting macros from headers (i.e. defining them in a header without #undefing them before the end of the header) is extremely strongly discouraged.
+Exporting macros from headers (i.e. defining them in a header without ``#undef``\ing them before the end of the header) is extremely strongly discouraged.
 If you do export a macro from a header, it must have a globally unique name.
 To achieve this, it must be named with a prefix consisting of your project's namespace name (but upper case).

 ``0`` and ``nullptr``/``NULL``
 ------------------------------